 Transaction related and other costs included incremental acquisition, pursuit, transaction and integration costs (including unsuccessful acquisition pursuit costs), costs incurred as a result of Windstream's bankruptcy filing, costs associated with Windstream's claims against us and costs associated with the implementation of our enterprise resource planning system.
-For the year ended December 31, 2020, we incurred \$63.9 million of transaction related and other costs, compared to \$43.7 million of such costs during the year ended December 31, 2019.
-The increase is primarily related to incurring \$43.4 million of total costs related to the Windstream bankruptcy for the year ended December 31, 2020, as compared to \$23.2 million for year ended December 31, 2019.
+For the year ended December 31, 2021, we incurred \$7.5 million of transaction related and other costs, compared to \$63.9 million of such costs during the year ended December 31, 2020.
+The decrease is primarily related to incurring \$1.3 million of total costs related to the Windstream bankruptcy for the year ended December 31, 2021, as compared to \$43.4 million for year ended December 31, 2020, and we incurred \$5.2 million in costs related to the sale of our U.S. towers business during the year ended December 31, 2020.